-- aspiring citizen leaders
+- an aspiring citizen leader

 - parents wanting to model a leadership of integrity and kindness for their children

-- shy or reluctant activists
+- a shy or reluctant activist

 During this workshop we will…